November 19, 2013 –

 Below are some photos from last night’s feast:

-A big harvest moon hung over the reservation last night.
+A big harvest moon hung over the common land last night.

 Goffy and her crew taking out the final dishes.